Zankoku-Okuno/redo/README.md

 Windows Support
 ---------------

-I don't have a Windows machine, so don't come crying to me, come to me with pull requests.
+I don't have a Windows machine, so don't come crying to me; come to me with pull requests.

 redo-ifcreate
 -------------

 The only difference I can spot between `redo-ifchange` and `redo-ifcreate` is that the ifcreate variant doens't try to run a do-script of the file doesn't already exist.
-Since just about every other build system does not handle this case, I'm not losing anything w.r.t. make if I ignore this case.
+Since just about every other build system does not handle this case, I'm not losing anything w.r.t. them if I ignore this case.
 Maybe I should add it in, but I want to know a real use-case, and not just "oh, the `PATH` changed", because you should be using some sort of sandbox anyway.

 That's right: my recommendation is to explicitly note your external dependencies in a file.